YellowJacketLinux/lfs-rpmify/README.md

     RPM build errors:
         Empty %files file /home/rpmbuilder/rpmbuild/BUILD/vim-9.1.0774-build/vim-9.1.0774/debugfiles.list

 Something still appears to be missing or incomplete.
+However it does work just fine if I disable the creation of the debug packages.

+I am continuing with the bootstrapping for the time being.

+The file [`yjl-lfs-rpm-macros`](yjl-lfs-rpm-macros) should be installed as `/etc/rpm/macros` for LFS/YJL with RPM.
+The biggest issue is RPM likes to use `/lib64` and `/usr/lib64` on `x86_64` systems but LFS (and the YJL I am building) does not.
+The macro file fixes that without needing to alter RPM itself.

 RPM Test Suite
 --------------